chandresh87/reporting-system/README.md

 ```

-* The Master step runs first which is configured with the custom database partitioner , a partition Handler & aggregator.
+* The Master step runs first which is configured with the custom database partitioner, a partition Handler & aggregator.
-* Database partitioner calls a database to fetch the unique department name and set that in execution context.
+* Database partitioner calls a database to fetch the unique department name and set that in the execution context.

 ```
  public PartitionHandler partitionHandler(@Qualifier("readDatabaseStep") Step readDatabaseStep) {